Deepak-200304/Personal-Expense-Tracker-data-analysis/README.md

 # Personal-Expense-Tracker-data-analysis

 ## Project Overview
-This project analyzes Personal Expense Tracker Data Analysis to uncover trends, regional performance, and monthly sales behavior using Python.
+This project analyzes Personal Expense data analysis on product and category to uncover trends and monthly sales behavior using Python.

 ## Tools Used
 - Python